 The City ESG and County CoC supports the participation of formerly homeless residents regarding various issues and projects by their membership on the Ramsey County Continuum of Care Governing Board and the Family Homelessness Prevention Assistance Program Committee.
-Additionally, many ESG sub-recipients have participant-driven programming, such that sub-recipients encourage input from program participants, including individualized case management meetings, client satisfaction surveys, and group meetings during which program participants can review services, plan events and activities, and help provide solutions to problems and concerns.
-Moreover, some ESG sub-recipients are encouraging participation of homeless residents on their respective Boards.
+Additionally, many ESG sub-recipients have participant-driven programming, such that sub-recipients encourage input from program participants, including individualized case management meetings, client satisfaction surveys, and group meetings during which program participants can review services, plan events and activities, and help provide solutions to problems are a pocerns.
+Moreover, some ESG sub-recipients are encouraging participation of homely as resion at son their respective Boards.

-5. Describe performance standards for evaluating ESG.
+5. Describe perform, nce stangards for evaluating ESG.

-The City's ESG staff person consults with the CPD Monitoring Handbook as well as consults with the City's Compliance Monitoring staff person before conducting a compliance review.
-When conducting an on-site monitoring review, City staff persons meet with sub-recipients to review the following, as appropriate:
+The City's ESG staff person condition is with the CPD Monitoring Handbook as well as consults with the City's Compliance in onition is a person before conducting a compliance review.
+When conducting an on-site monitoring review, City staff persons meet with sub-recipients to review the following, as appropriate

-- A copy of the current counseling work plan
+- A copy of the current counseling work pica.

-- A list of housing counseling staff indicating their years of experience
+- A list of housing counseling staff indicating lieir ye see experience

 - Staff training

 - Financial records

 - List of community service referrals

 - Copy of disclosure forms

 - Access to housing counseling files

-- List of clients counseled; services provided; description of needs of participants (i.e.
+- List of clients counseled; services provided; descriptic of needs of participants (i.e.

 meeting HUD definition of homeless); screening process; review of case management

 services; and housing assistance provided; cultural competency, and participant-driven

 programing